-The add-on automatically syncs to your phone, tablet or computer and supports an easy and convenient user interface.
+The add-on automatically syncs to your phone, tablet, or computer and supports an easy and convenient user interface.
 The ability to sync with any platform is proving beneficial, especially when it comes to hopping between workplace and home devices.

-How to use Pocket Firefox Add-on
+How to use Pocket in Firefox

 Once you have installed this add-on, the Pocket button appears in Firefox’s Navigation Toolbar.
 A single click on the button saves the current page to Pocket.
 It turns red, indicating that the page has been saved.
 Alternatively, you can see an item in the Context Menu – Save to Pocket when you right-click on the page background.